chartjs/chartjs-plugin-datalabels/docs/options.md

 # Options

-The plugin options can be changed at 3 different levels:
+The plugin options can be changed at 3 different levels and with the following priority:

-- globally: `Chart.defaults.global.plugins.datalabels.*`
+- per dataset: `dataset.datalabels.*`
 - per chart: `options.plugins.datalabels.*`
-- per dataset: `dataset.datalabels.*`
+- globally: `Chart.defaults.global.plugins.datalabels.*`

 Available options: